This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - The window for early socialization is short.
 Start thinking about socializing your puppy.
 If your pup is ready, introduce her to some of the suggestions mentioned in the above section on puppy socialization.

 All that being said, my final suggestion to you…have fun with your puppy!
-Take lots of pictures and video.
-Before you know it she’ll be a full grown dog!
+Take lots of pictures and videos.
+Before you know it she’ll be a full-grown dog!